line-em/book-blog-ts/src/content/books/2025/06_The_Tainted_Cup.md

 ---
-title: 'The Tainted Cup'
+title: "The Tainted Cup"
-author: 'Robert Jackson Bennett'
+author: "Robert Jackson Bennett"
-year: '2025'
+year: "2025"
-month: 'March'
+month: "March"
 score: 5
-image: './images/taintedcup.jpg'
+image: "./images/taintedcup.jpg"
-genre: ["Fantasy", "Mystery", "Fiction", "Magic", "Adult", "Crime", "Thriller" ]
+genre: ["Fantasy", "Mystery", "Fiction", "Magic", "Adult", "Crime", "Thriller"]
-heroimage: ['./images/taintedcup2.jpg', 'full']
+heroimage: ["./images/taintedcup2.jpg", "full"]
 ---

 > “And when the Empire is weak, it is often because a powerful few have denied us the abundance of our people.”